dbadiger/JavaScript-Darshan/Strings.md

     document.write(``Hello my name is ${a} and I'm ${b} years old `);

 We use ` `` to write a complete string and will use ${} to inject variables in it.

+### Template Literals (one of the ES6 Features)
+        const name = 'Kiran'
+        const greet = `Hello, welcome ${name}`
+        console.log(greet)

+Template Literals allow embedding expressions inside strings, providing a cleaner and more readable way to concatenate strings.
 ### String Methods

     let s = new String("Darshan"); // here string s is an object